laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## Most powerful is he who has himself in his own power. - Seneca the Younger
+    ## Those who dream by day are cognizant of many things which escape those who dream only by night. - Edgar Allan Poe

 ![](assets/footer.svg)